ncyxie/Notepad-DOT/README.md

 ## Latest Information

-Working on v2.3.0-Stable update, so report application bugs by using [Issues](https://github.com/ncyxie/Notepad-Dot/issues/) page in GitHub or contacting with me on Telegram or Discord while it's not too late.
+Working on v2.3.0-Stable update..
+Do not ask for ETA.

 ## Introduction